scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

 > Raw source lives in git and has a `setup.py`.
 You *can* install directly from
 > git via pip, but normally users install from distributions hosted on PyPI.
 There
 > are three options: **A)** A source package, which ends in `.tar.gz`.
 This is a copy
-> of the github repository, stripped of a few specifics like CI files, and possibly
+> of the GitHub repository, stripped of a few specifics like CI files, and possibly
 > with submodules included (if there are any). **B)** A pure python wheel, which
 > ends in `.whl` - this is only possible if there are no compiled extensions in the
 > library.
 This does *not* contain a setup.py, but rather a `PKG_INFO` file that is